LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Icons**

 You can contribute your icons, fulfill icon requests, add missing app components, refine and update existing icons, clean up dead apps and duplicates.
-When you have mastered the Lawnicons design guidelines in practice, you will also be able to do icon reviews.
+Mastering the Lawnicons design guidelines in practice will allow you to do icon reviews.

 [Our contributors](https://github.com/LawnchairLauncher/lawnicons/graphs/contributors)